 - Remittance of dividends and capital repatriation

-The instituted a crawling peg in 2011 that allows the lempira to fluctuate against the U.S. dollar by seven percent per year.
+The Central Bank of Honduras instituted a crawling peg in 2011 that allows the lempira to fluctuate against the U.S. dollar by seven percent per year.
 The Central Bank mandates any daily price of the crawling peg be no greater than 100.075 percent of the average for the prior seven daily auctions.
 These restrictions limit devaluation to a maximum of 4.8 percent annually.
 As of March 31, 2021, the exchange rate is 24.0199 lempira to the U.S. dollar.

 The Central Bank uses an auction system to allocate foreign exchange based on the following regulations: